-My PhD is focused on Habitat Cascades (HCs), an unidirectional sequence of positive interactions where a species A provides habitat for a species B, which in turn provide habitat for a species C… and so on.
+My PhD was focused on Habitat Cascades (HCs), an unidirectional sequence of positive interactions where a species A provides habitat for a species B, which in turn provide habitat for a species C… and so on.
 Jointly with the direct interactions occurring (sp.
 A – sp.
 B – sp.
 C), indirect interactions (sp.
 A – sp.
 C) are also involved.

 Habitat cascades are just a type of facilitation, where the main benefit of the interaction is specifically habitat formation or modification.

 In the picture, I show a typical example of HC object of my research, specifically as part a project involving rocky shores canopy-forming seaweeds:

 – seaweeds naturally support a very varied and plentiful community of invertebrates of different taxa providing shelter, refuge from predation, stress buffering, resources, etc.

 – when a seaweed supports an epiphyte, providing additional settlement space, the chain increases its level and complexity and the invertebrates are additionally facilitated by the epiphyte.

 As a result of these interactions, the total amount of invertebrates it is supposed to be higher than the simple summa of the amounts supported by each habitat former independently.

-In my PhD I am testing the core hypothesis that habitat cascades are key drivers in controlling and maintaining biodiversity in certain marine benthic ecosystems where epibiosis is prevalent.
+In my PhD I tested the core hypothesis that habitat cascades are key drivers in controlling and maintaining biodiversity in certain marine benthic ecosystems where epibiosis is prevalent.

-I am describing, investigating and, eventually, demonstrating the positive effects of these interactions in different ecosystems such as canopy-forming seaweeds, soft-bottom estuarines and seagrasses beds.
+I investigated, described and demonstrated the positive effects of these interactions in different ecosystems such as canopy-forming seaweeds, soft-bottom estuarines and seagrasses beds.

-The methods include a combination of descriptive and experimental field and laboratory studies, morphological analysis, drone surveys and 3D modelling, supported by biostatistics via permutational-based factorial analysis of variance (PERMANOVA).
+The methods included a combination of descriptive and experimental field and laboratory studies, morphological analysis, drone surveys and 3D modelling, supported by biostatistics via permutational-based factorial analysis of variance (PERMANOVA).

-The final aim is to create realistic conceptual, descriptive and predictive ecological models that can be tested and adapted in several habitats, ecosystems and biogeographical regions.
+The final aim of my PhD was to create realistic conceptual, descriptive and predictive ecological models that can be tested and adapted in several habitats, ecosystems and biogeographical regions.